dropbox/pynsot/docs/python_api.rst

 .. note::

-    "all" in the following context means all, irregardless of site.
+    "all" in the following context means all, regardless of site.
 Sites are normally used to separate conflicting sets of data so unless you intend to span sites, try to use ``c.sites(ID)`` for your normal clienting